tanglebones/pg_tuid/README.md

 and then restart postgresql.

+You need to do:

+    CREATE EXTENSION tuid;

+to enable the extension in your schema.

+After that `tuid_generate()` will be available.

 If you run multiple databases set them to have different `tuid.node_id` values (0 to 255) if you plan to mix data between them.
-Using different `node_id`s will ensure nodes are guaranteed uniqueness across them.
+Using different `node_id`s will ensure the tuids have guaranteed uniqueness across them.
 If you plan to generate TUIDs in client code (samples code for doing so in included in the sub-directories) you can reserve node_id 255 for client generated ids.